Pulan Visaranai 2: Soundtrack

-Release
+Release and reception

 The film ran into problems during its censor certification screening in April 2008, with the committee highlighting twenty six objectionable scenes.
 Selvamani subsequently appealed and compromised by agreeing to remove controversial dialogues, and a sequence which involved an actress depicting Indian tennis player Sania Mirza.
 The producer subsequently accepted an "A" certificate for the film, with the soundtrack releasing the following week.
 The team also revealed that the film would be released the following month, though this proved to be untrue.
 Prashanth indicated that the film was delayed due to producer's financial problems.
 In January 2015, Selvamani announced that the film will be released on 30 January.

 The film was released on 30 January 2015 after a long delay.
-The film received mixed reviews.
-Times of India wrote: "The visuals lack sheen, the editing is jerky and at times disorienting, actors' voices change perceptibly in the same scene with someone else dubbing over the lines which include facts and figures, and there is an unmistakable late 80s ethos in the filmmaking".
-New Indian Express wrote: "The film may not have the best of scripts going.
+The Times of India wrote: "The visuals lack sheen, the editing is jerky and at times disorienting, actors' voices change perceptibly in the same scene with someone else dubbing over the lines which include facts and figures, and there is an unmistakable late 80s ethos in the filmmaking".
+The New Indian Express wrote: "The film may not have the best of scripts going.
 But what it does is provide enough of thrills to keep one engaged for the most part".